user-cont/conu/README.md

 You can try conu also in the container, but you have to:
 - mount docker socket
 - use `--cap-add SYS_ADMIN` for mounting containers/images
-- set `--privileged` option or turn off the selinux to allow access to docker inside the container:
+- set `--privileged` option or turn off the SELinux to allow access to docker inside the container:

 ```
 docker run -it --rm \